codefresh-io/docs.codefresh.io/_docs/testing/integration-tests.md

 {% endraw %}
 {% endhighlight %}

 This is the recommended way to run integration tests in Codefresh.
-It creates a clear distinction on source code that gets shipped to production with source code that is needed only for tests.
-It also allows you to define exactly how the test environment looks like (maybe you need multiple or exotic testing tools that are not available in dockerhub).
+It creates a clear distinction between the source code that gets shipped to production and source code that is needed only for tests.
+It also allows you to define what the test environment will look like (maybe you need multiple or exotic testing tools that are not available in Dockerhub).

 See more examples with using a separate testing image [for the application]({{site.baseurl}}/docs/yaml-examples/examples/run-integration-tests/) or [a MySQL instance]({{site.baseurl}}/docs/yaml-examples/examples/integration-tests-with-mysql/).

 ## Integration tests for microservices